MCMicS/jenkins-control-plugin/README.md

 ## Plugin Compatibility
 This plugin was built with JDK 1.6 and IDEA 11 version.
 Jenkins CIs of jenkins-ci and apache.org are used for manual and stress testing.

-## Installation steps
-Download this plugin from your IDE or from the plugin website: http://plugins.intellij.net/?idea&id=6110.

 ## Build with Maven

 * mvn install:install-file -Dfile=idea.jar -DgroupId=com.intellij -DartifactId=idea -Dversion=11.1.4 -Dpackaging=jar -DgeneratePom=true